psydd8/block_release_Feb_2026/README.md

 Reasoning behind those techniques:

-Dan, Rapha, Ed: Outlier editing, duplicate removal and visualisations.
+Dan, Rapha, Ed: Outlier editing and visualisations.

 Outline of techniques: Uses IQR to replace outliers with more reasonable variables.
-Removes any duplicate entries.
 Also added a visualisation for each item.

 Reasoning behind those techniques: Outliers introduce unneccessary skew to data, so replacing them seems helpful.
-Duplicates should be removed as they add unneccessary noise.

 Ollie: README & encoding payment method and location: